khulnasoft-lab/design.khulnasoft.com/contents/contribute/lifecycle.md

 - **Style:** Each component is styled according to the design specs found in Pajamas.
 Components function correctly and match usage guidelines. ~"pajamas::style"
-- **Integrate:** The documented component is integrated into GitLab the product. ~"pajamas::integrate"
+- **Integrate:** The documented component is integrated into GitLab the product.
+This stage could involve removing old HAML components in order to replace them with the newly defined Vue components. ~"pajamas::integrate"

-Some stages may happen in tandem, depending on how mature the component currently is.
+Stages may happen in tandem and in different orders, depending on how mature the component currently is.
 For example:

 - If the component is already in GitLab and widely used, **build** and **style** stages may happen together.
 This often involves migrating styles from GitLab to gitlab-ui.
+The **create** stage may occur at the same time, or even sometimes after.
 - If the component is not yet available as a Vue component, the **style** stage may come after the **build** stage.
 - If a component is brand new, the **create** stage may need some revisions as the **build** and **style** stages progress.

-The **integrate** stage will come last and could involve removing old HAML components in order to replace them with the newly defined Vue components.
+- If a component is built in GitLab UI and included in Pajamas, it may be partially **integrated** into the product, even if not all variants needed exist in Pajamas yet.

 ## Determining whether a component should be included in Pajamas